DR.

 The warranty period of a zero score

-There is a reasonable question: if it came back zero, when to repeat?
+There is a reasonable question I hear all the time in the office: if it came back zero, when to repeat?

 The Dzaye and colleagues analysis, published in JACC: Cardiovascular Imaging in 2021, examined exactly this using MESA data.
 The "warranty period" — the average time until the score ceases to be zero — varies from 3 to 7 years depending on sex, ethnicity, and risk profile.
 In men with diabetes or multiple factors, the interval is shorter.
 In a young woman, with no risk factors, no family history, it can reach 7 years or more.

-In clinical practice, this translates into a useful rule of thumb: zero score with no risk factors = repeat in 5 to 7 years.
+In my practice, this translates into a useful rule of thumb: zero score with no risk factors = repeat in 5 to 7 years.
 Zero score with diabetes or smoking = repeat in 3 years.
-Score above zero = the test is not repeated to “monitor” — it is repeated to confirm progression, but management has already changed.
+Score above zero = I do not repeat the test to "monitor" — I repeat it to confirm progression, but management has already changed.

 When to order, when not to